-Singer Selena Gomez revealed that over the summer she underwent a kidney transplant related to her lupus diagnosis.
+Singer Selena Gomez revealed that last summer she underwent a kidney transplant related to her lupus diagnosis.

 Lupus, where the immune system attack healthy cells, tissue and organs, is believed to affect anywhere from around 50,000 people in the UK to as many as 1 in 500 adult women.